 I saw this quote on the website True Activist – and I’ve been thinking about it – trying to work out if it’s really true or not….

 For what it’s worth, I think NOT following your heart can also mean losing your mind.
+So maybe losing your mind a little is underrated.
+Maybe you have to lose it a little before you really find yourself.

 Cinnamon Raisin Soda Bread (adapted from a recipe in Canadian House and Home)